 Policy Number: 85

-University Closure for Emergency, Disaster or Severe Weather
+University Official Closure Status for Emergency, Disaster or Severe Weather

 I. POLICY AND GENERAL STATEMENT

-The President may close The University of Texas Health Science Center at Houston ("university") or a specific operating unit, suspending normal operations and classes, in the event of an emergency, disaster or severe weather.
+The President may determine that The University of Texas Health Science Center at Houston ("university") or specific operating unit(s) or building(s) may be deemed officially closed, suspending normal operations and classes, in the event of an emergency, disaster or severe weather.

 A. University Operating Unit Closure

-The Vice President of Institutional Advancement, or designee, is responsible for notifying others of the closure as indicated in the Emergency Situation Response Plan.
-Further notifications will proceed as described in the Emergency Situation Response Plan.
+The Assistant Vice President of Public Affairs or designee is responsible for notifying others of the closure as indicated in the Emergency Management Plan.
+Further notifications will proceed as described in the Emergency Management Plan.